horsepurve/DeepRTplus/README.md

 python capsule_network_emb.py
 ```

 The HeLa data is split with 9:1 ratio with random seed 2, 9 for training and 1 for testing, and then the capsule network begins training.
-You may check out the prediction result (about 0.985 ACC) and log file in typically 3 minutes (on a laptop with GTX 1070, for example).
+You may check out the prediction result (about 0.985 Pearson) and log file in typically 3 minutes (on a laptop with GTX 1070, for example).

 To reproduce the result in the paper, just run as: